 12In that day I will fulfill against Eli all that I have spoken concerning his house, from beginning to end.

-13For I have told him that I will judge his house for the ages to come because of the iniquity that he knew, because his sons brought a curse on themselves and he did not restrain them.
+13For I have told him that I am judging his house forever because of the iniquity that he knew, because his sons were cursing God and he did not restrain them.

-14Therefore I have sworn to the house of Eli that the iniquity of Eli’s house will not be removed with sacrifice nor offering forever.”
+14Therefore I have sworn to the house of Eli that the iniquity of Eli’s house will not be atoned for with sacrifice or offering forever.”

-17He said, “What is the thing that he has spoken to you?
-Please do not hide it from me.
-God do so to you, and more also, if you hide anything from me of all the things that he spoke to you.”
+17And he said, “What is the word that he has spoken to you?
+Do not hide it from me!
+God do so to you, and more also, if you hide from me any word of all the words that he spoke to you.”

-20All Israel from Dan even to Beer-sheba knew that Samuel was established to be a prophet of Yahweh.
+20And all Israel from Dan to Beer-sheba knew that Samuel was established as a prophet of Yahweh.

 Now Israel went out against the Philistines to battle and encamped beside Ebenezer, and the Philistines encamped in Aphek.

-2The Philistines put themselves in battle formation against Israel; and when they joined battle, Israel was struck before the Philistines, and they killed of the army in the field about 4,000 men.
+2The Philistines put themselves in battle formation against Israel, and when the battle intensified, Israel was struck down before the Philistines, and they killed of the army in the field about 4,000 men.

-3When the people had come into the camp, the elders of Israel said, “Why has Yahweh struck us today before the Philistines?
-Let us get the ark of the covenant of Yahweh out of Shiloh to us, that it may come among us and save us out of the hand of our enemies.”
+3When the people had come back into the camp, the elders of Israel said, “Why has Yahweh struck us down today before the Philistines?
+Let us take to ourselves the ark of the covenant of Yahweh out of Shiloh so that he will come among us and save us out of the hand of our enemies.”

-5When the ark of the covenant of Yahweh came into the camp, all Israel shouted with a great shout so that the earth rang again.
+5When the ark of the covenant of Yahweh came into the camp, all Israel shouted with a great shout so that the land shook.

-6When the Philistines heard the noise of the shout, they said, “What does the noise of this great shout in the camp of the Hebrews mean?”
-They understood that the ark of Yahweh had come into the camp.
+6When the Philistines heard the noise of the shouting, they said, “What does the noise of this great shouting in the camp of the Hebrews mean?”
+Then they learned that the ark of Yahweh had come into the camp.

-7The Philistines were afraid, for they said, “God has come into the camp.”
-They said, “Woe to us!
+7Then the Philistines were afraid, for they said, “A god has come into the camp.”
+And they said, “Woe to us!
 For there has not been such a thing before.

 8Woe to us!
 Who will deliver us out of the hand of these mighty gods?
 These are the gods that struck the Egyptians with all kinds of plagues in the wilderness.

-10The Philistines fought and Israel was struck, and they fled every man to his tent, and there was a very great slaughter; for there fell of Israel 30,000 footmen.
+10So the Philistines fought and Israel was defeated and they fled, each man to his tent, and there was a very great slaughter; for there fell of Israel 30,000 foot soldiers.

-11The ark of God was taken and the two sons of Eli, Hophni and Phinehas, were slain.
+11And the ark of God was taken and the two sons of Eli, Hophni and Phinehas, died.

-12There ran a man of Benjamin out of the army and came to Shiloh the same day, with his clothes torn and with earth on his head.
+12And a man of Benjamin ran from the battle line and came to Shiloh the same day with his clothes torn and with dirt on his head.

-13When he came, behold, Eli was sitting on his seat by the road watching, for his heart trembled for the ark of God.
-When the man came into the city and told it, all the city cried out.
+13And when he came, behold, Eli was sitting on his seat by the road watching, for his heart trembled for the ark of God.
+And when the man came into the city and told it, all the city cried out.